1 Your Account

 The town's motto means 'citadel famous for its springs'.

 Harrogate is renowned for its smart little tearooms and classy cafés spilling out onto the pavements.
-The celebrated Betty's tearoom was established in Harrogate in 1919, with queues still forming for their glorious afternoon teas.
-Jenny's tearoom on Montpellier Street is also utterly charming.
-Lovers of local delicacies and fresh international produce shouldn't miss the Harrogate Speciality Food Show or the Great Yorkshire Show which happens every July, featuring food stalls, livestock and agriculture from around the region.
+The celebrated Betty's tea room was established in Harrogate in 1919, with queues still forming for their glorious afternoon teas.
+Lovers of local delicacies and fresh international produce shouldn't miss the BBC Good Food Show in April or the Great Yorkshire Show which happens every July, featuring food stalls, livestock and agriculture from around the region.

 This characterful little town isn't short of interesting attractions.
 Make some time for pure relaxation at The Turkish Baths and Health Spa, complete with steam rooms, pool and a freezing plunge pool for braver visitors!
 Or perhaps you'd prefer a day out perusing Harrogate's many fascinating shops in the Montpellier Quarter for antique treasures, high-end fashion, charming arts & crafts shops and bustling markets.

-Harrogate's delightful Valley Gardens cover some 17 acres, boasting rare alpine plants, bright flower displays and 36 of Harrogate's 88 mineral wells.
-Just a short distance away, RHS Garden Harlow Carr is a garden dominated by water, stone and woodlands, with some truly breathtaking plant displays.
+Just a short distance away from the town centre, RHS Garden Harlow Carr is a garden dominated by water, stone and woodlands, with some truly breathtaking plant displays.
 Spring is a great time to visit, as flowers come into bloom and the Harrogate Flower Show brightens up the town.

-Housed in Harrogate's premier spa building, this fascinating museum brings Harrogate's spa history to life.
+Housed in Harrogate's premier spa building, the fascinating Royal Pump Room Museum brings Harrogate's spa history to life.
 Expect a guide to the bizarre spa treatments used by the Victorians, Europe's strongest sulphur well and a tasting session of the town's famous mineral water.
 Refreshing!

-Harrogate's luxurious Turkish Baths are the perfect place to relax.
+Harrogate's luxurious The Turkish Baths and Health Spa are the perfect place to relax.
 Enjoy hot saunas, a spa pool and even a rejuvenating, toning plunge pool surrounded by truly breathtaking Victorian architecture, helping you to detoxify and re-energise.
 If you're feeling inspired then why not walk the Heritage Spa Trail after your treatments, providing you with a fascinating insight into Harrogate's spa history.

-It's been said that Yorkshire has the largest number of excellent restaurants in the UK outside of London, and Harrogate certainly has its fair share.
+It's been said that Yorkshire has the largest number of excellent restaurants in the UK outside of London, and Harrogate certainly has its fair share; there are over 130 to choose from representing kitchens from every corner of the world and to suit every purse.
+It is no wonder that big food events like The BBC Good Food Show and Cake and Bake are regular visitors to Harrogate.

 We're not just talking traditional Yorkshire fare, but temptingly authentic dishes from around the world too.
 And don't forget to pop into one of the trendy ale bars and sample the local breweries' produce, all in the name of experiencing Yorkshire, of course!

 Harrogate is also renowned for its gorgeous little tearooms and cafés.
-The famous Betty's tearoom was established in Harrogate in 1919, and queues still form for their glorious afternoon teas.
-Jenny's tearoom on Montpellier Street is also utterly charming.
+The famous Betty's tea room was established in Harrogate in 1919, and queues still form for their glorious afternoon teas.

 Visit Log Heights at Ripley Castle for an adventure day with a difference.
 From jumping into the sky to catch a trapeze to problem solving closer to the ground, both your mental and physical strength will be challenged to the max!
 Suitable for both adults and children, an instructor will join you as you scramble to ensure that you're perfectly safe.